-Children, all of us, engage in shaping ourselves through our unfolding sequence of life choices by preparing, quite authentically (whether imaginatively or actively), for all sorts of futures, even when the prospective future is absurd.
-The vital context for the concepts involved in the various dualisms to which Dewey objected is this: persons engaged together in an effort of mutual self-formation, recognizing one another, working to shape themselves intentionally, against the behavioral conditioning of the forces in the world playing upon them.
+Children, all of us, engage in shaping ourselves through our unfolding sequence of life choices by preparing for all sorts of futures, quite authentically whether imaginatively or actively, even when the prospective future is absurd.
+The vital context for the concepts involved in the various dualisms, to which Dewey objected, properly involve the persons engaged together in a world in the effort of mutual self-formation, recognizing one another, working to shape themselves intentionally, against the behavioral conditioning of the forces playing upon them.
 We do not need to censor or reduce this conceptual repertoire from the past; we need to keep the concepts aligned with their authentic agents as the environment of action changes.

-Something else also: the agents of possible experience act not through their generic roles, but as particular living persons.
-The person who became the normal school teacher had not only to perform the requirements of her office, but to engage as a person with the child as child in a process of Anerkennen, or reciprocal recognition, not as pupil and teacher, but as two autonomous persons, each able to recognize that the other, like herself, has recognized her full humanity.
-If we think about the concepts on the list of dangerous dualisms from the point of view of the child or youth or person who might use them to construct their experience, we see them all having substantial value when used in the correct context.
-The lives of real persons, of children and youths and everyone else, are complex, many-sided, continuous, social and interpersonal - each and every person has a real stake in each and every concept listed in Dewey's index.
+Something else also: the agents of possible experience act not as roles, but as living persons.
+The person who became the normal school teacher, had not only to perform the requirements of her office, but to engage qua person with the child qua child in a process of Anerkennen, of reciprocal recognition, not as pupil and teacher, but as two autonomous persons, each able to recognize that the other like herself, has recognized her full humanity.
+If we think about the concepts on the list of dangerous dualisms from the point of view of the child or youth or person who might use them to construct their experience, we see them all having substantial value in the correct context of use.
+The lives of real persons, of children and youths and everyone else, are complex, many-sided, continuous, social and interpersonal-each and everyone has a real stake in each and every concept on Dewey's index.

 Dewey reacted to critical philosophy, particularly Kant's contribution to it, as a body of doctrine that he did not like because to him it seemed to impede the sound application of intelligence to the conduct of life.
-Others saw critical philosophy as a Begriff, as itself a concept, a resource for inquiry and construction, enabling a living person to start from a this or that, from a given, and to proceed carefully in exploring how that given was possible.
-Such exploration has been an extremely fruitful stance since the 1890s.
-Tom Rockmore's excellent survey of twentieth-century philosophy, In Kant's Wake, and the essays in John Dewey and Continental Philosophy gathered by Paul Fairfield, investigate the possibilities.
-Had Dewey been less hostile to Kant, Rockmore's short section on Dewey's interaction with Kant might have had more meat to survey and something like Fairfield's collection would probably have been published long before 2010.22
+Others saw critical philosophy as a Begriff, as itself a concept of both inquiry and construction, enabling a living person to start from a this or that, from a given, proceeding carefully to ask how that given was possible.
+It has been an extremely fruitful stance since the 1890s.
+Tom Rockmore's excellent survey of 20th-century philosophy, In Kant's Wake, and the essays in John Dewey and Continental Philosophy gathered by Paul Fairfield, explore the possibilities.
+Had Dewey been less hostile to Kant, Rockmore's short section on Dewey's interaction with Kant might have had more meat to survey and something like Fairfield's collection would probably have been published long before 2010.